caosong/minimal_scene/README.md

 {} means required arguments and [] means optional arguments.
 Here is a subset of arguments explained:

-img_pt_mat file: the file that contains the bi-partite graph between points and images.
+{img_pt_mat file}: the file that contains the bi-partite graph between points and images.
 Each line should be in the format of
         pt_idx1 img_idx1 pos1
         pt_idx2 img_idx2 pos2
         ...